GTK-teaching/NGS-intro/_episodes/01-background.md

-## The Data
+## The experiment

 The data we are going to use is part of a long-term evolution experiment led by [Richard Lenski](https://en.wikipedia.org/wiki/E._coli_long-term_evolution_experiment).

-The experiment was designed to assess adaptation in *E. coli*.
-A population was propagated for more than 40,000 generations in a glucose-limited minimal medium (in most conditions glucose is the best carbon source for *E. coli*, providing faster growth than other sugars).
-This medium was supplemented with citrate which *E. coli* cannot metabolize in the aerobic conditions of the experiment.
-Sequencing of the populations at regular time points reveals that spontaneous citrate-using variant (*Cit+*) appeared between 31,000 and 31,500 generations causing an increase in population size and diversity.
-In addition, this experiment showed hypermutability in certain regions.
+The experiment was designed to assess adaptation in *E. coli* .
+Twelve populations of *E. coli* strain [REL606][REL606] were propagated for more than 40,000 generations in a glucose-limited minimal medium (in most conditions glucose is the best carbon source for *E. coli*, providing faster growth than other sugars).
+This medium was supplemented with citrate, which *E. coli* cannot metabolize in the aerobic conditions of the experiment.
+Sequencing of the populations at regular time points revealed that spontaneous citrate-using variant (*Cit+*) appeared between 31,000 and 31,500 generations of the *Ara-3* population. in the causing an increase in population size and diversity.
+In addition, this experiment showed hypermutability in some populations.
 Hypermutability is important and can help accelerate adaptation to novel environments, but also can be selected against in well-adapted populations.

 To see a timeline of the experiment to date, check out this [figure](https://en.wikipedia.org/wiki/E._coli_long-term_evolution_experiment#/media/File:LTEE_Timeline_as_of_May_28,_2016.png),